sid2k3/Movie-Recommender-Engine/additional_info.md

 This class deals with all the data files.
 It is responsible for storing data from the csv files and the database in dataframes.
 All the operations that are performed on the data are done in this class.
 It provides filtered data to both the recommender classes.
 It contains utility functions to get, set and filter data.
 It also maintains a list of popular movies and popular movies for each genre.
-Popular movies are those movies which have the highest weighted rating according to IMDB's weighted rating formula.
-The popular movies are recomputed every day.
+Popular movies are those movies that have the highest weighted rating according to IMDB's weighted rating formula.
+Popular movies are recomputed every day.

 ```
 IMDB's Weighted Rating Formula